ColdDrip/dark/README.md

 Underscores will be used as a delimiter within all file names.
 Files should be logically named according to the defined category they pertain to, followed by an underscore and the name of a more specific category.
 For categories that are more than one word, camelCase with the first letter lowercased should be employed.
 Finally, each file should contain a version number at the end in the form “v#.”
 An example of a properly named file is: “bracelet_readGsr_v3.”
 In general, file names should be kept as concise as possible.

 <h2>Plan</h2>
-<h4>Some Preliminary Notes on the Structure of our Project Plan</h4>
+<h4>Some Preliminary Notes on the Structure of Our Project Plan</h4>
 Please note that the second half of our project plan is deliberately ambiguous.
 We don’t want to define the value of the awareness our application provides from the start of our project because this awareness will mean different things to different people.
 For instance, if someone’s data shows that they had barely no response to a tragic news story, they might feel happy about this and happy about the fact that they can move on with their life without feeling overly affected.
 A different person might feel bad, and feel as if they are “heartless” or “too numb to feel anything at all.”
 Our intention with this project is to first just provide this base level of awareness, and to study what users may make of this awareness, what it will mean to them, and how it may influence the ways that they read and consume news.
 After prototyping and user testing (which will take place in Week 8), we will design and develop a more specific application that responds to the specific human values we identify.

 The format of our project plan is in response to Dekker’s provided feedback both in conversation and on GitHub.
 He agreed with us that we should first make efforts to understand what the GSR data means to people before proposing a specific usage of this data, and suggested that we focus on two separate iterations.
 “Step one, get the data.
 Step two, play with the data.”
 (Dekker)